hyl392/capstone/documentation/README.md

 * animation and audio recording of the 3D pop-up book effect of the 3 stories that I currently have
 * user test the cookbook with the app, compile feedback, and see if any necessary changes need to be made

+Things I need to get done in general before the submission date in three (!!!!!) weeks:
+* app front (start/loading) scene
+* app instruction scene
+* have a story for each dish prepared and voice recorded
+* two more 3D pop-up book effect stories, animated, and voiceover translated

+I'm envisioning a lot more breakdowns and lots of crying and screaming in the next three weeks...